MOON RESEARCH GROUP

 We’re recruiting!

-We are actively recruiting motivated PhD students for Fall 2025!
-Applications from candidates with a Bachelor’s or Master’s degree in chemical engineering, materials science, or a related discipline are highly encouraged to apply, particularly those with research experience in experimental membrane or separations science, transport phenomena, polymer chemistry, and/or polymer physics.
+We are actively recruiting motivated PhD students!
+Applications from candidates with a Bachelor’s or Master’s degree in chemical engineering, materials science, or a related discipline are highly encouraged to apply.
+Research experience in experimental membrane or separations science, transport phenomena, polymer chemistry, and/or polymer physics is valuable but not required.

-If you are interested in a PhD position in the Moon lab, apply to the UF Chemical Engineering program by December 5, 2024 for admission using the link on this page.
+If you are interested in a PhD position in the Moon lab, apply to the UF Chemical Engineering program for admission using the link on this page.
 Interested candidates are also welcome to contact Dr. Moon with a CV highlighting their relevant research background and skills.

 Research areas of interest